andreaskaempf/adventofcode2023/README.md

 * **Day 23** (Go): Find the maximum number of steps (longest path) from top to bottom of a grid, ignorning blocks (hash marks), and not revisiting previous cells.
 In Part 1, pointer chars indicate that you must move in that direction (restriction removed in Part 2).
-Hard problem, used brute force, but could probably simplify the graph to reduce the search space.
+Hard problem, used recursive depth-first search (brute force), used brute force, but could probably simplify the graph to reduce the search space.

 * **Day 24** (Go): Given a list of stones, each with a position and velocity, find the number stones whose trajectories will intersect.
 For Part 2, find the position and velocity of a new stone, whose trajectory will intersect with that of every other stone (*incomplete*).

+* **Day 25** (Go): Given a graph of nodes ("components"), find the three edges ("wires") you need to disconnect in order to divide the graph into two separate groups, multiply the sizes of these two groups together.
+Used yourbasic/graph to create graph, and calculated the total distance from node 0 to all other nodes, tried all combinations of the 100 nodes with the highest graph distnce when removed, to check if graph has 2 components (i.e., subgraphs not connected together).
+Picking the edges that resulted in the highest total graph distance was necessary because it's too much computation to consider all 3-edge combinations amount the ~3500 edges.

 To compile and run a **Go** program
 * Change into the directory with the program